-The law does not provide for an accelerated procedure per se; however, if, at the time of filing the notice, the parties provide as much information as available, such as analysis, reports, evidence, etc., to support the fact that such a merger will notably not result in diminishing, damaging or preventing competition, then the Commission is granted a term of 15 days to issue its resolution.
-If such a term is not extended by the Commission and expires, it shall be interpreted as if the Commission has no objection to the merger.
+The law does not provide for an accelerated procedure per se; however, if, at the time of filing the notice, the parties provide as much information as available, such as analysis, reports, evidence, etc., to support the fact that such a merger will notably not result in diminishing, damaging or preventing competition, the Commission is granted a term of fifteen (15) days to issue its resolution.
+If such term is not extended by the Commission and expires, it shall be interpreted as if the Commission has no objection to the merger.

-In order to speed up the clearance timetable, a close contact and lobbying with the staff at the Commission is highly recommended; many times this results in a more expedited process and a good way of anticipating additional information requests.
+In order to speed up the clearance timetable, close contact and lobbying with the staff at the Commission is highly recommended; this frequently results in a more expedited process and a good way of anticipating additional information requests.

-3.10 Who is responsible for making the notification and are there any filing fees?
+3.10 Who is responsible for making the notification?